vuejs/vue-test-utils/docs/en/api/options.md

 # Mounting Options

 Options for `mount` and `shallow`.
-The options object can contain both `vue-test-utils` mounting options and raw Vue options.
+The options object can contain both `vue-test-utils` mounting options and other options.

-Vue options are passed to the component when a new instance is created. , e.g. `store`, `propsData`.
-For a full list, see the [Vue API docs](https://vuejs.org/v2/api/).

 ## `vue-test-utils` Specific Mounting Options